-This Policy governs natural gas, ethane, propane, and weather trading activity of Midwest Energy HubL.L.C.
-Trade structures may include forwards, futures, swaps, options, and any other transaction structures associated with the Company.
-CRM employs different policy guidelines for approving deals classified as either standard or non-standard originated transactions.
-RAC determines the definition of standard versus non-standard deals.
+This Policy governs natural gas, ethane, propane, and weather trading activity of MEH.
+Trade structures may include forwards, futures, swaps, options, and any other transaction structures approved by the Board of Managers for MEH.
+CRM and PEC employs different policy guidelines for approving deals classified as either standard or non-standard originated transactions.
+CRM determines the definition of standard versus non-standard deals.

 Approval Process for Standard Transactions

-Standard transactions generally include those transactions documented on approved confirmations, valued in core systems and established in business units within the Company.
-Credit Risk Management approves the execution of standard transactions directly with commercial personnel.
-Commercial personnel are responsible for (1) obtaining approval from CRM prior to executing transactions that expose the Company to credit risk and (2) understanding the current credit terms for executing transactions with a counterpart.
-CRM may be contacted through the “Credit Hotline”, a centralized telephone, for verification of credit trading terms or for specific transaction approval.
+Standard transactions generally include those transactions documented on approved confirmations..
+CRM and PEC approve the execution of standard transactions directly with commercial personnel.
+Commercial personnel are responsible for (1) obtaining approval from CRM or PEC prior to executing transactions that expose MEH to credit risk and (2) understanding the current credit terms for executing transactions with a counterpart.

-In some circumstances, CRM may maintain watch lists (what is the criteria for watch list customers) to highlight counterparts that require approval prior to trade execution as well as to specify counterparts in which deals may not be executed.
-CRM will make the reports available in hardcopy format.
-If a counterpart is referenced on a watch list or has not transacted with the Company for six months, then commercial personnel must contact CRM for specific transaction approval prior to trade execution.
-Generally, counterparts are listed on the reports due to the following scenarios
+In some circumstances, CRM and PEC may maintain a watch list to highlight counterparts that require approval prior to trade execution as well as to specify counterparts with whom deals may not be executed.
+CRM and PEC will make the reports available in hardcopy format.
+If a counterpart is referenced on a watch list or has not transacted with MEH for six months, then commercial personnel must contact CRM or PEC for specific transaction approval prior to trade execution.
+Generally, counterparts are listed on the reports due to the following scenarios:

 credit exposure is near or in excess of the counterpart’s global credit limits;